JeffCohen/workbook/books/kiei925/appendix/assignments/2-bright-sky.md

 and new code.
 * Make sure the output sentence stays the same.
 Only the `0` should change to reflect the current temperature.
-* Commit and push your code to GitHub before the deadline.

-## STEP 5.
-Add Me As A Collaborator

-1. Go to your `bright_sky` repository on GitHub.com
-2. Click `Settings`
-3. Select `Collaborators and teams` (you may be asked to enter your GitHub password again).
-4. Under Collaborators, search for me by username: `jeffcohen` and click `Add Collaborator`.